Maritime object classification with SAR imagery using quantum kernel methods: Numerical Experimental Setup

 where \(\|\cdot\|_1\) is the \(l_1\) norm.
 We choose to trial these classical kernels since the RBF and Laplacian kernels are known to perform well compared with other standard kernels on a variety of problems~\cite{Tanner2025Learning,Virmani2023Comparative}, including in the context of SAR imagery~\cite{Yekkehkhany2014Comparison}, while the linear kernel provides an interpretable baseline.

 We now define the quantum kernels trialled and simulated (without noise) in this work.
 As discussed in Section~\ref{sec:Quantum kernel methods}, specifying a quantum kernel amounts to choosing a data-encoding unitary acting on the initial state $\ket{0}$, where all qubits begin in the $+1$-eigenstate of the Pauli-Z operator.
 We consider three such unitaries: two for real-valued features and one for complex-valued features.
 Each unitary uses one qubit per feature, so trialling between 1 and 12 principal components corresponds to using between 1 and 12 qubits.
-For each architecture, we also vary the number of base layers (2, 3, or 4), excluding a single layer since it would produce no entanglement for the kernels considered.
+For each architecture, we also vary the number of base layers (2, 3, or 4), excluding a single layer since it would produce no entanglement with the kernels considered.

 We additionally tune the bandwidth hyperparameter~\cite{Canatar2023Bandwidth,Shaydulin2022Importance}, denoted $\beta\in\R$, which scales the input features prior to encoding and has been shown to substantially improve the generalisation performance of quantum kernel models.
+For example, in~\cite{Egginger2024Hyperparameter,Schnabel2025Scrutiny}, the authors found that tuning the bandwidth and regularisation for quantum kernels generally dominated the observed performance.
 Thus, for each data sample $x\in\mathcal{X}$, we apply the transformation $x\mapsto\beta x$ before feeding it to the data-encoding unitary.
 Definitions of all quantum gates used here can be found in Sections 4.2 and 4.3 of~\cite{Nielsen2000Quantum}.

 The first quantum kernel, called the \emph{Ry1DSt kernel}, has a base layer that includes $R_Y$ rotation gates on each qubit, rotating the states of the qubits by an angle proportional to the associated real input feature.
 Following the $R_Y$ gates in each base layer is a 1-dimensional (1D) sequence of CNOT gates arranged in a ``staircase'' pattern (thus we include ``St'' in the name of this kernel).
-An example of the data-encoding unitary can be found in Figue~\ref{fig:Ry_1DStaircaseCxKernel} with 4 qubits, 2 layers and a bandwidth of $\beta=0.5$.
+An example of the data-encoding unitary can be found in Figure~\ref{fig:Ry_1DStaircaseCxKernel} with 4 qubits, 2 layers and a bandwidth of $\beta=0.5$.

 The second quantum kernel, called the \emph{RyRz1DAlt kernel}, has a base layer that includes $R_Y$ and $R_Z$ rotation gates on each qubit which both rotate by an angle proportional to the associated real input feature.
 Following the rotation gates is a collection of CNOT gates.
 In one layer the CNOT gates are controlled on even numbered qubits and target the qubit one position below.
 In the next layer the CNOT gates are instead controlled on odd numbered qubits.
 Since we alternate between these two layers we include ``Alt'' in the name of this kernel.
 An example of the data-encoding unitary can be found in Figure~\ref{fig:RyRz_1DAlternatingCxKernel} with 4 qubits, 2 layers and a bandwidth of $\beta=0.5$.